ProtoDigitalUK/lucid_primitives/packages/elements/README.md

 - [x] Parse state attribute values, convert to string, number, boolean, etc.
 - [x] Stringify state values when updating attribute bindings.
 - [x] Disable state registration on children.
-- Optimise the updateBind function - may need attribute map bindings type updated.
+- [x] Optimise the updateBind function - may need attribute map bindings type updated.
+- [x] Export SolidJS createSignal, createEffect and createMemo from the library.
+- [x] Made storeModule and registerHandler exports instead of the default import for better tree shaking.
+- [] Go through project and address all TODOs.
-- Add `data-ref="name"` support.
+- [] Add `data-ref="name"` support.
 If suffixed with a `[]`, push the element to an array.
-- Disabled nested stores.
+- [] Disabled nested stores.
-- Implement solution for plugins and registering handlers.
+- [] Implement solution for plugins and registering handlers.
-- Add support for function constructors on handler actions - this is optional, by default you should use store module actions.
+- [] Add support for function constructors on handler actions - this is optional, by default you should use store module actions.
 Feature opt-in?
+- [] New project name?
+Elements doesnt quite work with the pitch of being the missing layer between HTML and JS.
-- Update entire readme to be better structured and more in-depth.
+- [] Update entire readme to be better structured and more in-depth.
-- Add method for re-creating the stores - would be needed for Astro's full site view transitions.
+- [] Add method for re-creating the stores - would be needed for Astro's full site view transitions.
-- Get createSignal, createEffect and createMemo all exported from the library.
-Show more advanced examples of how they can be used with the store modules, and outside of it.
+- [] Create some examples of how to use the library and make use of the createSignal, createEffect and createMemo functions.